toots/mcncnola/README.md

 * A troop server
 * A troop client running inside a `Xvfb` dummy X server
 * A (currently unused) [jack-matchmatcher](https://github.com/SpotlightKid/jack-matchmaker) runner, which can be used to automatically connect added jack ports
-* An option support for running the wifi access point for the Raspberry Pi
+* An optional support for running the wifi access point for the Raspberry Pi

 While the project is dedicated to Raspberry Pi, it should be re-usable with other platorms.